Here's what you need to know...

+Decide what you want to train.
 When most people trap bar deadlift, it's like a reverse squat.
-There's a lot of dorsiflexion at the ankles and the spine is very upright, and as a result they get considerable quad and anterior chain development.
+There's a lot of dorsiflexion at the ankles, the spine is upright, and as a result they get considerable quad and anterior chain development.

 The conventional deadlift is at the opposite end of the spectrum.
 Most have a tendency to shove their hips way back, incline their torso to a much greater degree, and start with their hips much farther back from the bar.

-The end result is a tremendous exercise for building the entire backside of the body (glutes, hamstrings, and spinal erectors).
+The result is an exercise for building the entire backside of the body – glutes, hamstrings, and spinal erectors.